splithub-io/ab-easy/README.md

 This project is licensed under the MIT License.

 Splithub is a platform dedicated to making A/B testing simple and accessible.
-Enjoy testing and optimizing your website with Splithub AB Testing Starter!
+Enjoy testing and optimizing your website with Splithub AB Easy Testing!